StevenTammen/bibledocs.org/content/prayer-list.md

 - For S. and S. in their programs of study and academic circumstances.
 - For Odii's successful employment.
 That opportunities would work out and financial provision from his work would increase.
-- For Jordan to be able to move into a more favorable position at his job
+- For Jordan: job stuff generally

 <!-- ### Other -->